mon-petit-placement/mpp-generali-client-bundle/Resources/docs/CallApi/subscription.md

     ]
 ]);
 ````
+You will need to access to the availables' values on some attribute, please check [here](../referentials.md) to see which ones

 Once your subscription is build, you can add a comment and tell if you want to dematerialize or not the process.
 And then you can send it to Generali: